Antynanum

 Antynanum is a townland in County Antrim, Northern Ireland.
-It is situated in the historic barony of Antrim Lower and the civil parish of Racavan and covers an area of 450 acres.
+11 mi north-east of Ballymena, it is in the historic barony of Antrim Lower and the civil parish of Racavan.
+It covers an area of 450 acres.

 The name derives from the Irish: An Tidh na nama (The church of the soul).

 The population of the townland increased during the 19th century: